Advertiser Disclosure

 Combination of Status Match and Challenge

-United Airlines MileagePlus offers an immediate corresponding status match valid for 90 days and then requires you to complete a challenge during that time by flying a certain amount of miles or flight segments.
+United Airlines MileagePlus offers an immediate corresponding status match after approval and completion of an “activating flight.”
+The temporary status is valid for 90 days.
+Then, during that time, you must complete a challenge by flying a specified number of Premier Qualifying Flights (PQFs) and Premier Qualifying Points (PQPs).
 When you complete the challenge, your status will be extended.

 How To Submit a Request

-Submit a request by completing a status match form or sending an email to premiermatch@united.com.
+Submit a request by completing a status match form.
 Include your MileagePlus account number, your full name, mailing address, and email address.
 Attach a copy of your current membership card (front and back) and a copy of your account statement.

 Virgin Atlantic